jshimkoski/shimmy-grid/README.md

 A: Again, IE sucks.
 Put padding on a column's parent element to simulate these features.

-Q: Why do I need to add the `.respond` class to turn on responsive features?
-Shouldn't this be automatic?
+Q: Why do I need to add the `.respond` class to turn on responsive features, the `.pad` class for outside grid padding, and `.gutter` for gutters?
+Shouldn't these options be automatic?

-A: Having the option to activate responsive features at the grid level or at the row level allows for powerful design manipulation.
+A: Having the option to activate these features at will allows for very powerful and fine-grained design manipulation.

 Q: How is push/pull calculated?